 “I don’t want to die, but I don’t want to be cooped up all my life either,” he said.

 Some of the crowd at Sturgis is composed of retirees and people in the age range deemed most at risk to suffer complications from the virus.
 South Dakota has had an upward trend in COVID-19 cases but the seven-day average was still only around 84 per day.

-On August 9 2020, one of the Sturgis headlines, Smash Mouth, made headlines for mocking concerns about the event’s potential to exacerbate the pandemic:
+On August 9 2020, one of the Sturgis headliners, the lead singer of Smash Mouth, made headlines for mocking concerns about the event’s potential to exacerbate the pandemic:

 Smash Mouth’s concert on [August 9 2020] in front of a packed crowd at Sturgis Motorcycle Rally in South Dakota drew widespread outrage.

 Despite the coronavirus pandemic, thousands of bikers poured into the small city of Sturgis on [August 7 2020] for the start of the annual motorcycle rally.
 More than 250,000 people are expected to attend the 10-day rally, making it one of the largest events to take place during the pandemic … Videos and photos posted to social media showed many in the large crowd seemingly flouting social distancing guidelines Sunday night [August 9 2020].
 Most attendees did not appear to be wearing masks.